syseleven/containerday-workshops/120b-pdb/README.md

   kubectl apply -f php-apache-pdb.yaml
   ```

-* Delete HPA, scale down to own replica and find out what node the last pod is runnning on
+* Delete HPA, scale down to one replica and find out what node the last pod is runnning on

   ```shell
   kubectl delete -f ../120a-hpa/php-apache-hpa.yaml